elidupuis/leaflet.zoomfs/README.md

 ### Caveat

-Any inline style on your map container will be removed when `exitFullscreen` is triggered. `position:relative` is re-applied automatically as this is required by Leaflet.
-I strongly recommend you have a position and height declared in your base CSS like so:
+All inline style on your map container will be removed when `exitFullscreen` is triggered. `position:relative` is re-applied automatically if you do not have a position declared in your base styles (as this is required by Leaflet).
+A height is required by Leaflet core, and it should be declared in your base CSS (not inline) like so:

     #map {
       position: relative;